BlackCat Ransomware: the attack that has companies around the world worried

 3. Mitigate vulnerabilities and misconfigurations of Internet-facing services to reduce the risk of actors exploiting this attack surface:

 e.
-Disable or block the incoming and outgoingServer Message Block (SMB) protocol and remove or disable outdated SMB versions.
+Disable or block the incoming and outgoing SMB(Server Message Block) protocol and remove or disable outdated versions of SMB.

 a.
 Enabling spam filters.

 b.
-Implementing a cybersecurity user awareness and training program that includes guidance on how to identify and report suspicious activity (e.g., phishing) or incidents.
+Implementing a cybersecurity user awareness and training program that includes guidance on how to identify and report suspicious activity (e.g. phishing) or incidents.

-5. Use the best available cybersecurity practices:
+5. Use the best cybersecurity practices available:

 a.
-Ensure that all anti-virus, anti-malware and signature software is up-to-date.
+Ensure that all anti-virus, anti-malware and signature software is up to date.

 b.
 Implementapplication allowlisting

 c.
-Ensure that user accounts and privileges are limited through account usage policies, user account control, and privileged account management.
+Ensure that user accounts and privileges are limited through account usage policies, user account control and privileged account management.

 d.
-Employ MFA for as many services as possible, especially for webmail, virtual private networks (VPNs), and accounts that access critical systems.
+Employ MFA for as many services as possible, especially for webmail, virtual private networks (VPNs) and accounts that access critical systems.

 References